 LaGuardia did not succeed in ridding the world of pinball entirely though.
-It was still legal in some cities, and in New York the game just moved into seedy underground establishments.
+It was still legal in some cities, and in New York, the game just moved into seedy underground establishments.

 Meanwhile, game designers were still developing new features to save pinball.
-The most important development was the addition in 1947 of flippers, which allowed you to swat the ball around the play field by pressing buttons on either side of the machine.
+The most important development was the addition in 1947 of flippers, which allowed you to swat the ball around the playfield by pressing buttons on either side of the machine.

 When the flippers were added to the pinball machine, it should have changed the game’s legal status.
-It wasn’t a game of chance any more, because players could control the ball.
+It wasn’t a game of chance anymore, because players could control the ball.
 Pinball manufacturers and game designers just needed some way to prove this.

 Nearly 40 years after the introduction of the flipper, In April of 1976, pinball champion Roger Sharpe was called before the New York City Council to prove that pinball was a game of skill.
 With much dramatic flair, Sharpe demonstrated that he could move the ball with intention, and the city council voted 6-0 to pass the legislation and legalize pinball.
 Other cities followed New York’s lead, and within a year, pinball was legal again in most places across the country.
-It just look Oakland a few decades to catch up.
+It just took Oakland a few decades to catch up.

 Ironically, after decades of fighting to prove that pinball could be a game of skill, it turned out the most lucrative bet for game makers was on gambling machines.
 The last big corporation to manufacture pinball machines lost millions of dollars on its pinball division and decided to shut it down in favor of a more profitable operation: making slot machines for casinos.

 Bally’s Casinos used to be in the pinball business, and their name comes from their first hit pinball machine called “Ballyhoo.”